Financing a Brownfield Project

 Resources and Related Programs

-- Community Improvement Planning Handbook This handbook is intended to assist municipalities and others interested in community improvement planning under section 28 of the Planning Act
+- Community Improvement Planning Handbook is intended to assist municipalities and others interested in community improvement planning under section 28 of the Planning Act

 - Canadian Brownfields Network (CBN) is a national voice and an advocacy network for practitioners and stakeholders who want to effect change regarding brownfields redevelopment and urban revitalization in Canada.
 The CBN facilitates linkages and connectivity within private industry, builds capacity and co-ordinates the exchange of ideas, expertise and success stories.